Beat the Price Increases and Save Money on Electricity in 2025

 Another factor that could be influencing the cost of your electricity is bill is changes to the wholesale price of gas no the market.

-The unti price charged by an energy company is dictated by the wholesale price of gas on the European market.
+The unit price charged by an energy company is dictated by the wholesale price of gas on the European market.
 As this price increases, so does the unit cost of electricity as providers have to buy at a higher rate and pass the costs on to consumers.

 The wholesale price of gas has risen significantly in Europe over the last 5 years mainly due to the Russia's invasion of Ukraine in 2022 which spiked an energy crisis across the contient contributing to an already rising cost of living.